GST Impact on Supply Chain Management

 - The structure of the supply chain is influenced by the direct taxes levied at different states at differential rates of taxes on the basis of a location of the businesses.
 However, due to the introduction of GST, the multiple state taxes are eliminated and a uniform tax rate is introduced which will enable the business to consolidate the warehouses instead of maintaining one in each state.

 - There will be cost savings as a result of GST.
 The cost savings can be effectively used as a further investment.

 Benefits of GST on Supply Chain Management:

 Tailor-made supply chain

 Under the GST regime, the manufacturer can move towards customized supply chain models that suit the customer requirements and also fulfill the supply chain requirement of the organization.

 GST enables elimination of multi-state taxes and provides a gateway towards optimizing the stock points the reduce the channels of inventories.
 Due to a decrease in the channel of inventories, the lead time will be reduced resulting in a few transits stays and will be helpful in inefficient warehouse management.

 A decrease in the cost

-Post implementation of GST, the organization operating undersupply chains will be benefited throughout state purchases and a decrease in the logical cost due to uniform rates of taxes.
-Thus the manufacturer will get an opportunity to expand their business beyond the limitation of the state.
+Post-implementation of GST, the organization operating undersupply chains will be benefited throughout state purchases and a decrease in the logical cost due to uniform rates of taxes.
+Thus the manufacturer will get an opportunity to expand its business beyond the limitation of the state.